bgavran/Compositional_Deep_Learning/README.md

 Both a) and b) talk about implementation of generalized reverse-mode AD in a purely functional context.
 My [previous](https://github.com/bgavran/autodiff) attempt in implementing such a system relied heavily on the concept of a computational graph, which seems to have been rendered obsolete by these amazing approaches.

-The `src` directory currently consists of two files: implementations of `Backprop as Functor` and `The simple essence of automatic differentiation` papers.
+The `src` directory currently consists of various files with implementations of `Backprop as Functor` and `The simple essence of automatic differentiation` papers, together with my experiments.

-At the moment, they're not usable in any way and this is done exclusively for learning purposes.